Hammer and Their Uses:

 Types of Hammers:

-Different types of hammers are perfectly sized to create the final result; the list includes:
+Different types of hammers and their uses are perfectly sized to create the final result; the list includes:

 It has a round head and a cross peen making it ideal for particularly difficult repairs.
 Terms are also used to describe ball peen hammers and round double head hammers.